DerJontte/Interactive_web_apps_-_Assignment_2/README.md

 Zip code lookup and visualization.
 Needs access to the location of the device to function.

 Assignment 2, exercise 3: https://derjontte.github.io/Interactive_web_apps_-_Assignment_2/exercise3.html.
-An app for plotting bus lines and the realtime positions of the buses of Turku area local transit.
+An app for plotting the bus lines and realtime positions of the local transit buses in the Turku area.